borela-tech/multiline-tailwindcss/README.md

 ## License

-This project is licensed under the Apache-2.0 License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](LICENSE.md) file for details.